IU drops to 11-seed, Notre Dame rises to 7-seed on CFP projected bracket

 The Irish will face the USC Trojans at 3:30 p.m.
 Saturday at Los Angeles Memorial Coliseum.

-In the latest projected CFP bracket, the first round would have IU play Penn State (10-1), with the winner facing Miami (10-1).
-Notre Dame would go up against SMU (10-1), with the victor playing Texas (10-1).
+In the latest projected CFP bracket, the first round would have IU play Penn State (10-1) at Beaver Stadium in University Park, with the winner facing Miami (10-1).
+Notre Dame would go up against SMU in South Bend (10-1), with the victor playing Texas (10-1).

 The final bracket and rankings will be released at 8 p.m.
 Dec.
 8.